 - To develop, design and secure funding for community based poverty alleviation programmes with the emphasis on perma-culture farming in the Vhembe District.

-- To utilise Leshiba Wilderness as a resource base to understand and explore the potential contribution of indigenous knowledge to local community development and nation building.
+- To utilise H12 Leshiba as a resource base to understand and explore the potential contribution of indigenous knowledge to local community development and nation building.

 - To assist in establishing ‘Community / Public / Private Partnerships